12 Best Things To Do in Penzance, Cornwall

 Visit St Michael’s Mount

-Penzance is a great base to see St Michael’s Mount, one of the most popular historic attractions in Cornwall.
-St Michael’s Mount is a picturesque tidal island that is home to a striking medieval castle and a small community.
+Penzance is an excellent base to explore St Michael’s Mount, one of Cornwall‘s most popular historic attractions.
+This picturesque tidal island is home to a striking medieval castle and a small community.
 It is located in Marazion, a charming coastal town east of Penzance.

 The island can be accessed by boat or on foot across a causeway during low tide.
-There you’ll be able to learn about the history of the castle, stroll through the picturesque terraced gardens and enjoy spectacular views of Mount’s Bay.
-You can easily spend half a day exploring the island.
+There visitors can learn about the castle’s history, stroll through the picturesque terraced gardens and enjoy spectacular views of Mount’s Bay.
+Exploring the island can easily take half a day.

-If you have time, and don’t mind stretching your legs, you can also walk to Marazion along the South West Coast Path.
+If you have time, and are keen on stretching your legs, you can also walk to Marazion along the South West Coast Path.
 This section of the path takes just over an hour to complete.
-Along the way you can enjoy great views, a sandy beach and even pubs if you’re after a pit stop.
+Along the way you can enjoy stunning views, a sandy beach and even pubs if you’re after a pit stop.

 Take a Stroll Along Chapel Street

-The historic Chapel Street in Penzance is definitely a must-see.
+Chapel Street is a historic must-see in Penzance.
 The street is lined with restaurants, antique shops and small art galleries.
 The most unusual spot along Chapel Street is the colourful Grade-I Egyptian House.
-Built in the Egyptian Revival style from the 1830, it’s impossible to miss with its ornate pillars, windows and sphynx-like busts.
+Built in the 1930s Egyptian Revival style, this ornate building with its pillars, unusual windows, and sphinx-like busts is impossible to miss.

-While exploring Chapel Street, make sure to check out some of its historic pubs.
-First up is the Admiral Benbow which dates back to the 17th century.
-It is home to a collection of maritime artifacts salvaged from shipwrecks that are now incorporated into its unique interiors.
+While exploring Chapel Street, be sure to check out some of its historic pubs.
+The Admiral Benbow, dating back to the 17th century, is the first on the list.
+This pub is home to a collection of maritime artifacts salvaged from shipwrecks, which are now incorporated into its unique interiors.
 This pub’s name was even included in Robert Louis Stevens’ ‘Treasure Island’.

 Another spot that is also steeped in history and intrigue is the Turks Head.
-Dating back to the 13th century, this pub still has an underground tunnel that leads to the harbour that was previously used by smugglers.
-Today, the Turks Head is a popular dinner destination that serves award-winning food.
+This pub dates back to the 13th century and has an underground tunnel leading to the harbour that was previously used by smugglers.
+Today, the Turks Head is a popular dinner destination that serves award-winning food and drink.

 Check out Newlyn Art Gallery & The Exchange

-Penzance has a lively art scene with many small galleries to discover.
-If you’re into contemporary art, Newlyn Art Gallery and The Exchange should definitely be on your list.
+Penzance has a lively art scene, with many small galleries waiting to be explored.
+If you’re into contemporary art, be sure to add Newlyn Art Gallery and The Exchange to your list of things to do in Penzance.

-The gallery comprises two venues.
-The original building, opened in 1895, boasts a great waterfront location in Newlyn, a small town just a short walk from Penzace.
-In 2007, the gallery launched its second site, The Exchange.
-You can find it just off Chapel Street in the heart of Penzance.
+The gallery comprises two venues: the original building, which opened in 1895, has a great waterfront location in Newlyn, a small town just a short walk from Penzace.
+In 2007, the gallery launched its second site, The Exchange, which is located just off Chapel Street in the heart of Penzance.

 The gallery showcases contemporary work in all media by local, national and international artists.
 Despite its small size, the gallery offers a varied programme of events and exhibitions.
 Both venues also have cafes serving hot drinks and a selection of delicious cakes.